kbfreder/kbfreder.github.io/content/2022-06-19-Sagemaker.md

 **FUN FACTS**
 - There is no easy way to get back to the Studio page from the Jupyter server.
-So, this link will come in handy: https://console.aws.amazon.com/sagemaker/
+So, either keep this link handy: https://console.aws.amazon.com/sagemaker/, or when you navigate to the 'Control Page' page, open it in a new tab or window.
 - If you have a notebook instance running in Studio, it won't show up under 'Notebook instances' from the main SageMaker launch page.
-The former is techincally on a Studio instance (EC2 / machine). (**I NEED TO CONFIMRM THIS**)
+The former is techincally on a Studio instance (EC2 / machine).

 # Studio